jeibogo/Allogic/README.md

 # Allogic
-This repository contains truth table and alter on many other exercises about logic.
+This repository contains truth table and later on many other exercises about logic.